Gabriel von Max

-Gabriel Cornelius Ritter von Max (23 August 1840 – 24 November 1915) was a Prague-born Austrian painter.
+Gabriel Cornelius Ritter von Max (23 August 1840 – 24 November 1915) was a Prague-born Austrian painter, and professor of history painting at the Royal Academy of Fine Arts.
+He was also a collector of anthropological artifacts.

 Biography

 He was born Gabriel Cornelius Max, the son of the sculptor Josef Max and Anna Schumann.
+He received his first artistic training in history painting from his father.

 He studied between 1855 and 1858 at the Prague Academy of Arts with Eduard von Engerth.
 His studies included parapsychology (somnambulism, hypnotism, spiritism), Darwinism, Asiatic philosophy, the ideas of Schopenhauer, and various mystical traditions.
 The spiritual-mystical movement was emphasized by the writings of Carl du Prel, and the Munich painter Albert Keller was also an influence.